NewYorkSteak/153B-Project/index.md

 ## Overview

-This project will implement two games playable on an 8x8 LED matrix.
-One will be a game of tetris and the other will be a simple balancing game.
-This project will be done using the STM Discovery board and will use an external analog joystick to control falling tetris blocks.
-An additional peripheral, the HC-05 will be used to enter user commands via termite such as selecting what game to play.
+This project will use an 8x8 LED matrix with an external analog joystick to simulate a game of tetris.
+The project will be done using the STM Discpvery board; matrix will be used to display the blocks and the joystick will be used to control the falling blocks.
+An additional peripheral, the HC-05 will be used to display game information such as user or high score on termite.

 ## Materials
 1) 8x8 LED Matrix